maxdug/maxdug.github.io/historyrun/index.md

 ## 01 William Hallet
-William hallet came from England in 1648  to farm and moved here in 1662 1665 Indians burned his farm down ancestral land of the the Lenape, Carnarsie, and Matinecock Peoples.
+William hallet came from England in 1648  to farm and moved here in 1662 1665 Indians burned his farm down

-The largest population of Lenape is about 12,000 in Oklahoma He owned all of Astoria
+He owned all of Astoria
 Naming it Hallets cove
 1708 Two of his escaped slaved snuck into the house and murdered the entire family of William hallet the third